Amansaxena16/Guess-the-Number/README.md

 # Guess-the-Number
 "Guess the Number" is a simple Python game where players attempt to guess a randomly chosen number within a specified range.
+The game prompts the player to input their guess and provides clues (higher/lower) until the correct number is guessed or until the player reaches the maximum number of attempts.
+It's a fun and interactive way to practice Python programming basics and logical thinking.
+This repository contains the code for this game, providing an entertaining introduction to Python for beginners and a base for further enhancements and personalization.